Code-Institute-Submissions/Milestone_1_Discovering_Peru/README.md

 ## Credits

 ### Content
 - The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

 ### Media
-- The photos used in this site were obtained from my own
+- The photos used in this site were obtained from my own photo library and also from the free photolibrary [Pexels](https://www.pexels.com/)

 ### Acknowledgements